Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: PROPOSED METHODS

 \subsection{Motivation}

 Self-training-based UDA methods rely heavily on pseudo-labels for guidance.
-Consequently, the quality of pseudo-labels, \textit{i.e.},~how accurately they approximate true labels, plays a pivotal role in determining adaptation performance.
-However, a key challenge is that the quality of the pseudo-label significantly degrades as the size of the model is reduced~\cite{kang2025duda}.
+Consequently, pseudo-label quality, \textit{i.e.},~how accurately they approximate true labels, plays a pivotal role in adaptation performance.
+However, a key challenge is that pseudo-label quality significantly degrades as the size of the model is reduced~\cite{kang2025duda}.
 This occurs because lightweight models are typically paired with weaker teacher networks that lack sufficient generalization capability.

 Our central strategy to address this issue is to exploit the strong zero-shot performance of off-the-shelf vision foundation models (VFMs).
-Without the need for complex heuristics to refine pseudo-labels, VFMs can provide high-quality supervision—either by directly generating pseudo-labels or by refining those produced by the teacher network.
-Specifically, SAM cannot directly produce semantically labeled predictions, requiring collaboration with the teacher network in UDA, whereas DAM is capable of generating high-quality pseudo-depth maps independently.
-In this light, we argue that combining domain-adaptive models with VFMs offers a simple yet powerful solution to enhance pseudo-label quality.
+Without complex heuristics, VFMs can provide high-quality supervision either by directly generating pseudo-labels or by refining those from the teacher network.
+Specifically, SAM cannot directly produce semantically labeled predictions, requiring collaboration with the teacher network in UDA, whereas DAM can independently generate high-quality pseudo-depth maps.
+Thus, combining domain-adaptive models with VFMs offers a simple yet powerful way to enhance pseudo-label quality.
 Importantly, this VFM-driven guidance is agnostic to the underlying UDA model, \textit{i.e.}, consistently providing high-quality teaching signals, making it particularly effective for lightweight architectures.